 What do you think about Bogleheads style investment?
 Does this portfolio seem overly simplistic?
-Although Bogleheads investing may seem super simple, it is based on decades of research showing that invest in the whole market consistently outperforms many of the alternatives.
+Although Bogleheads investing may seem super simple, it is based on decades of research showing that investing in the whole market consistently outperforms many of the alternatives.

 However, Bogleheads style investment is just one of the strategies.
 This is not right or wrong.

 Each person should have their own retirement plan that fits an individual’s lifestyle.
-Before start investing, plan first!
+Before starting investing, plan first!
 Mandara chart is really effective way to make a plan.
 People usually use it for business, but I think this is good for personal finance too.

 - Bogleheads investment philosophy.
 (2021, March 10).
 Bogleheads. https://www.bogleheads.org/wiki/Bogleheads%C2%AE_investment_philosophy

 - Making Sense of the Rule of 72.
 (2021, July 8).
 Investopedia. https://www.investopedia.com/ask/answers/what-is-the-rule-72/